 [ NAIVE: 1 API CALL / APP OPEN → STAGED: ~1 / DAY / USER ]

 Iteration is the proof that the product is being validated by real people, not assumed from the inside.
-Each release below pairs an actual quote from a TestFlight tester with the design / engineering response that shipped in answer.
+Each release below pairs an actual quote from a beta tester with the design / engineering response that shipped in answer.
 The point isn't speed — it's that the loop is closed: feedback in, fix out, ship, repeat.
 Nothing reverse-engineered for the case study.

 openNow; keep unknown hours in the pool but bias them lower.
 Pool got smaller, pool got more honest.
 Three days later this got smarter: Stage 2 computes "open now" locally from the cached weekly schedule.